 D. Public members may be reappointed by the Board Chair after applying for reappointment by completing an application.

-E. Any public member may be removed from a committee, subcommittee or task force by the Board Chair if the public member is absent from two consecutive meetings.
+E. Any public member may be removed from a primary committee, secondary committee, or task force by the Board Chair if the public member is absent from two consecutive meetings.
 The public member will be notified of removal in writing either electronically or by regular mail.

-C. Each committee shall meet once per month (except August) unless the Board Chairperson and/or the chairperson of the committee deem an additional meeting necessary or a meeting unnecessary.
+C. Each primary committee shall meet once per month (except August) unless the Board Chairperson and/or the chairperson of the primary committee deem an additional meeting necessary or a meeting unnecessary.

-F. A committee shall be dissolved upon recommendation of the Board Chairperson and a majority vote of the Full Board.
+F. A primary committee shall be dissolved or reconstituted as a secondary committee upon recommendation of the Board Chairperson and a majority vote of the Full Board.

-A. Subcommittees of existing committees may be established at the recommendation of the Board Chairperson and majority vote of the Full Board to hear and debate significant topics that regularly come before that committee.
+A. Secondary Committees may be established at the recommendation of the Board Chairperson and majority vote of the Full Board to hear and debate significant topics that do not appear regularly.

-B. Subcommittees shall be comprised of Board Members and may include public members appointed by the Board Chairperson.
-Members of the subcommittee need not be members of the existing committee.
-A majority of the members of the subcommittees must be Board Members.
-The chairperson of the subcommittee shall be appointed by the Board Chairperson.
+B. Secondary committees shall be comprised of Board Members and may include public members appointed by the Board Chairperson.
+A majority of the members of the secondary committees must be Board Members.
+The chairperson of the secondary committee shall be appointed by the Board Chairperson.

-D. Subcommittees shall keep minutes containing a record of all motions taken, as well as attendance and voting records.
-The chairperson of the subcommittee shall report these to the Board office and to the committee before its next regular meeting and all votes shall be recommendations to the committee.
+D. Secondary Committees shall keep minutes containing a record of all motions taken, as well as attendance and voting records.
+The chairperson of the secondary committee shall report these to the Board office and all votes shall be recommendations to the Full Board.

-E. A subcommittee's recommendation shall not limit in any way the full committee's duty to hear the public nor to vote.
+E. A secondary committee recommendation shall not limit in any way the Full Board's duty to hear the public nor to vote.

-F. A subcommittee shall be dissolved upon recommendation of the Board Chairperson and a majority vote of the Full Board.
+F. A secondary committee shall be dissolved upon recommendation of the Board Chairperson and a majority vote of the Full Board.

 IX.
 Task Forces